Get

 What Can Make My Cat Sad or Upset With Me?

-While cats seem mostly aloof and unaffected, they are sensitive to stress, emotions, and sounds.
-Humans can often overlook their cats’ feelings or not realize that their actions have caused emotional stress.
-Here are some things that cause your cat to be upset with you and may require an apology.
+While cats seem mostly aloof and unaffected, they can be sensitive to stress, emotions, and sounds based on their personality and previous experiences.
+Humans can often overlook their cats’ behavior and body language or not realize that their actions have caused a degree of fear or stress.
+Here are some things that cause your cat to be upset and may require an apology.

 • Cats are sensitive to loud noises, and a raised voice may terrify them.